 Gerdy's tubercle is the bony bump on the outer side of the tibia bone just below the knee joint, and to which attaches stabilising bands of tissue - the iliotibial band and tensor fascia lata.

 Page updated October 2023 by Dr Sheila Strover (Clinical Editor)

 Gerdy's tubercle is the attachment site of the iliotibial band.

-Gerdy's tubercle is an important landmark
+Gerdy's tubercle is a key surgical landmark

 The surgeon uses this landmark when deciding where to position the incision for surgery to the posterolateral corner and the lateral meniscus, and indeed all surgery in the upper lateral tibia, in order to avoid damage to the common peroneal nerve in that area.

+Citation: Donegan DJ, Seigerman DA, Yoon RS, Liporace FA.
 Gerdy's tubercle: the lighthouse to the knee.
-Donegan DJ, Seigerman DA, Yoon RS and Liporace FA.
 J Orthop Trauma.
 2015 Feb;29(2):e51-3. doi: 10.1097/BOT.0000000000000196.
+PMID: 25050746.

 There is currently no content classified with this term.